eafflu/runtime/README.md

 We don't have to completely re-create our game 57 times a second.
 Instead, we can setup a scene and then make slight modifications to it over time.
 In `background.js`, the `render()` function sets up our scene and the `update()` function is called once per frame.
 Whatever changes we make to the scene are drawn on the next frame.

-# Step 6 - Create a box
+# TODO 6 - Create a box

 To illustrate this, let's draw a box on the screen.
 We will call it `backgroundBox`.
 Towards the top of `background.js`, declare a variable `backgroundBox` directly after the `background` variable declaration.